sakkurax7/privacy-project/software.md

 - [Vivaldi](https://vivaldi.com) - Non-privacy settings by default, partially proprietary.
 [It does install per a Unique User ID](https://forum.vivaldi.net/topic/11413/privacy-does-v-create-unique-installation-id-for-google-other-privacy-mods-of-srware-s-iron)

 ## Video Sharing
+**:+1: I reccomend using:**

+As mentioned before, I use a frontend for Youtube.
+All of the listed platforms haven't had a great amount of adoption and I find them much less useful.

 **⚠️ You are the product:**